Pitch invasion: Tearing down the goalposts

 In November 2000, fans of the University of Texas at El Paso tore down a goal post after a victory.
-One fan claimed that he was injured when fans pulled the goal posts down while he was hanging on them.
+One fan claimed that he was injured when fans pulled the goalposts down while he was hanging on them.
 He sued the university and the University System of Texas.
 A Texas intermediate appellate court ruled in 2005 that the lawsuit was barred by governmental immunity.

 On 20 October 2001, a 21-year-old Ball State University student was rendered paraplegic when a goal post that fellow fans tore down to celebrate a victory landed on his back.
 The university had encouraged the fans to tear down the goal post, flashing a message on the scoreboard which said, "The goal post looks lonely."
 The student, Andrew Bourne, settled his subsequent claim against the university for $300,000, the maximum amount that he could recover from the school under Indiana state law.
 He also filed a product liability lawsuit against the manufacturer of the goal post, contending that the goal post was "defective and unreasonably dangerous".
 In 2006, a federal appeals court ruled that the manufacturer was not liable because the danger posed by the goal post was "obvious".

-Now, in order to prevent injuries, there are collapsible goal posts that stadium staff can take down within seconds after the conclusion of a game to prevent fans from tearing them down.
-There are also goal posts that are constructed in such a manner that they cannot be taken down by fans.
+Now, in order to prevent injuries, there are collapsible goalposts that stadium staff can take down within seconds after the conclusion of a game to prevent fans from tearing them down.
+There are also goalposts that are constructed in such a manner that they cannot be taken down by fans.

-On October 4, 2014, Ole Miss fans stormed the field and tore down the goalposts after knocking off #1 Alabama 23-17.
+On October 4, 2014, Ole Miss fans stormed the field and tore down the goalposts after knocking off #1 Alabama 23–17.

 On 2 November 2015, students at the University of Kansas illegally broke into Memorial Stadium and tore down the goalpost at the south end of the field following the Kansas City Royals' World Series clinching victory vs. the New York Mets at Citi Field.
-The goalposts at the stadium were also torn down after victories by the Jayhawks, vs. Nebraska in 2005, West Virginia in 2013, Iowa State in 2014 and Texas in 2016, Oklahoma State in 2022, and in 1994 by fans of archrival Kansas State.
+The goalposts at the stadium were also torn down after victories by the Jayhawks, vs. Nebraska in 2005 and 2007, West Virginia in 2013, Iowa State in 2014, Texas in 2016, Oklahoma State in 2022, Oklahoma in 2023, and in 1994 by fans of archrival Kansas State.

-On October 15, 2022, Tennessee fans stormed the field and tore down the goalposts after knocking off #3 Alabama 52-49 on a game-winning field goal and ending a 15-game losing streak to the Crimson Tide.
+On October 15, 2022, Tennessee fans stormed the field and tore down the goalposts after knocking off #3 Alabama 52–49 on a game-winning field goal and ending a 15-game losing streak to the Crimson Tide.
+One was later tossed into the Tennessee River.

+On October 5, 2024, Vanderbilt fans rushed the field and tore down one of the goalposts after defeating #1 Alabama 40–35.
+It was the Commodores' first win over a top five opponent in program history as well as their first ever win over a #1 ranked opponent in program history, having previously gone 0–60.
+The fans later tossed the goalpost into the Cumberland River.